 - It can be easy to load your diet up with fried bacon and butter and still technically be following a Paleo diet plan.
 However, to get the most from Paleo, opt for lots of fruits, vegetables, unprocessed meat and poultry, and heart-healthy fats, along with a few servings of seafood per week.

-- Eat when you feel hungry, and don’t worry about counting calories or macronutrients.
+- Eat when you feel hungry, and don’t worry about counting calories (such as in the CICO diet) or macronutrients.
 The idea is to do what feels most natural to you and listen to your body.